ProximoSrl/Jarvis.Framework/Wiki/BreakingChanges.md

 # Version 5

+## 6.2.0

+- EventStoreIdentities are now case insensitive, you can create a DocumentId from string "documeNTID_12"
+- IdentityManager.ToIdentity now raise a JarvisFrameworkIdentityException exception if the id is malformed not the old and not specific JarvisFrameworkEngineException

 ## 6.1.0

 - AbstractAtomicReadModel moved some property to private (you should not modify them): CreationUser, LastModificationUser, LastModify, AggregateVersion